Northumberland Zoo

-Northumberland Zoo is a family-run, not-for-profit zoo located in Felton, Northumberland, England.
-It occupies about 20 acres and is home to more than 80 species, ranging from tiny harvest mice to snow leopards.
+The Northumberland Zoo is a zoo in Felton, Northumberland, England.

 History

 The zoo began with a tearoom that added poultry and livestock to its grounds in 2009.

 The zoo opened in 2011 as Eshottheugh Animal Park, adding exotic species like meerkats. it changed its name to Northumberland County Zoo in 2015, before shortening it to its current name in 2018.
 It became a member of the British and Irish Association of Zoos and Aquariums in 2021.